City-of-Helsinki/drupal-helfi-asuminen/README.md

 ## Site specific features

-Asuminen has no instance specific features.
+### Watson chat

+Asuminen has watson chatbot on multiple pages.
+Chat implementations have plenty of documentation elsewhere